Makal5/discordBot/README.md

 bot will not work,
-but other than that you may change the code how you please, or delete some functions to it, but other than that i will try to update.
+but other than that you may change the code how you please, or delete some functions to it, but other than that I will try to update.